Best Men’s Haircut – Expert Tips on How to Find and Communicate with Your Barber or Stylist

 1. How to Choose a Barbershop or Salon

 Many men will pick a shop simply because it is convenient, but it’s important to pick the right type of place for your style.
 For example, a salon staff will be most proficient in cutting and styling longer hair, but may not be very good at working on very short hair.
-A stylist in a salon will also likely have more knowledge in color and styling products.
+A stylist in a salon will also likely have more knowledge of color and styling products.
 A barber, on the other hand, will probably be less likely to have a vast knowledge of color or products, but will be better at cutting shorter styles and can also offer shaves and shaving advice.
 Sure, these are just generalizations, and there are exceptions to every rule.
 There are some great barbers capable of cutting long hair, just as there are some great stylists who can do tight haircuts.
 Picking the right location for your haircut can make a huge difference in the quality of your haircut.
 Price is also a consideration.
 Salons will often charge a bit more than barbershops.
 More »

 Choosing Between Barbershops And Salons For Men